A Comprehensive Guide to the Stages of Menopause

 When you enter the natural menopause phase, you are at the end of your fertility cycle.

-Most women will enter this stage of menopause around the average age of 50, but it may occur earlier for certain individuals.
+Most women will enter this stage of menopause around the average age of 51, but it may occur earlier or later for certain individuals.

 This phase concludes when a woman has gone without a period for 12 consecutive months.

-During menopause, the ovaries start producing even less estrogen, which causes a rapid decline in hormone levels.
+During menopause, the ovaries start producing even less hormones, which causes a rapid decline in estrogen, progesterone and testosterone.

 Menopause can cause physical and emotional symptoms, including: